JackDanna/FogentRoleplayTemplate/README.md

 ## Damage Types

-Damage Types are the various sources a character can recieve an injury from.
+Damage Types represent the various sources of injuries a character can receive.

 **Name:** The name of the Damage Type.